speciial/javaAlgoLib/README.md

 performance drop that comes with them when compared to simple arrays.
 For this reason, the library contains an implementation for both variants (simple array and ArrayList) and a performance comparison as option in the CLI.

+CLRS uses arrays starting with the index 1 up to n inclusive, so the implementations have to be adjusted slightly to use zero-based arrays.

 - [x]  Insertion Sort (Standard / ArrayList)
 - [x]  Selection Sort (Standard / ArrayList)
 - [x]  Heap Sort (Standard / ArrayList)